Healthdirect Free Australian health advice you can count on.

 How is congenital adrenal hyperplasia diagnosed?

-If there are signs of possible CAH in your infant or child, your doctor will examine your child and may also order a blood or urine test to check hormone levels.
+If your infant or child has symptoms of CAH, your doctor will examine your child and may refer them for blood or urine tests to check their hormone levels.

 Resources and support